saifurrahmantanvir/wallet-frontend/README.md

-# Getting started with wallet app
+# Getting started with `wallet.` app

 Hi, everyone.
 This is my first full-stack app.
-I used `React JS` for frontend and `Node JS` for backend.
+I used `React JS` for frontend and `Node JS` for backend.\
 You can start by creating an account(API features signup) and all the movements you make.
 You can request for loan and transfer money to your homies.